 - End with the extension:

 In addition, the branch name can only contain an asterisk (

 *) if the asterisk represents an entire path component (for example,

 bar/*/baz), in which case it is interpreted as a wildcard and not as part of the actual branch name.

 If you have a merge conflict on your current branch, you must resolve the conflict before you can switch to a different branch.

 Also, if you have uncommitted changes on your current branch, you cannot switch to an existing branch until you commit the changes on your current branch.

-- In the project, navigate to the Git Actions panel by clicking the Git icon in the left-hand icon menu.
+- In the project, navigate to the Git Actions panel by selecting the Git icon in the left-hand icon menu.

-- In the Git Actions panel, click on the Git branch drop-down menu by your current Git branch name.
+- In the Git Actions panel, select the Git branch drop-down menu to the right of your current Git branch name.